Manishatds/Tailori-Plugin/README.md

 # Templates
   ##  Binding Element Attributes
-  In addition to normal text, you may also want to have your templates contain HTML elements whose attributes are bound to the controller.
+  In addition to the normal text, you may also want your templates to contain HTML elements whose attributes are bound to the controller.